Let's get this out of the way right away: The Platinum Card® from American Express isn't for everyone.

 Premier Rewards Gold Card users don't receive the access to airport lounges, concierge service or many of the other special perks that come with Platinum Card® from American Express membership, but the overall points program matches up well and may even be better for you.

-Gold Card members receive three points for each dollar spent on flights booked directly with the airlines, two points for each dollar spent at gas stations and 1-for-1 on every other purchase, so there are opportunities to rack up points with the Gold Card that the Platinum Card doesn't offer.
+Gold Card members receive three points for each dollar spent on flights booked directly with the airlines, two points for each dollar spent at U.S. gas stations, supermarkets and restaurants and 1-for-1 on every other purchase, so there are opportunities to rack up points with the Gold Card that the Platinum Card® doesn't offer.

 Who Should Get The Platinum Card® from American Express?